Which institution holds the most shares in International Business Machines Corporation (IBM)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 73.81 million shares valued at $9.29 billion.
 The investor’s holdings represent 8.26% of the IBM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 62.27 million shares valued at $7.84 billion to account for 6.97% of the shares outstanding.
 The other top investors are State Street Corporation which holds 51.94 million shares representing 5.81% and valued at over $6.54 billion, while Geode Capital Management, LLC holds 1.49% of the shares totaling 13.31 million with a market value of $1.68 billion.

-The stock witnessed a 0.56% gain in the last 1 month and extending the period to 3 months gives it a -2.48%, and is -1.93% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.44% over the week and 1.73% over the month.
+The stock witnessed a 1.96% gain in the last 1 month and extending the period to 3 months gives it a -2.37%, and is 3.20% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.79% over the week and 1.90% over the month.

 International Business Machines Corporation (IBM) Analyst Forecasts